82 W. Main Street Northborough, MA 01532

 About Pediatric Dentistry in Northborough, MA

 Starting at the age of three, we encourage parents to bring their children on a regular basis to our dental office.
 However, children younger than three may be seen by special appointment or for emergency care.
-Starting these dentist appointments early will establish good habits that will last a lifetime.
+Early dentist appointments will establish good habits that will last a lifetime.

-When it comes to children’s dental health, it is important to establish routines early.
+When it comes to children’s dental health, you want to establish routines early.
 This also includes daily brushing and flossing, combined with regular professional dental cleanings.

 As your child grows, their oral health needs change.
 Our staff will monitor the oral development of young patients to be sure that a stable, healthy bite is supporting normal speech development and that there are no signs of musculoskeletal concerns related to the jaw.

-A child’s dental health is important to their overall long-term health.
-If you have questions about pediatric dentistry, please call (508) 506-1691 our dental care team.
+A child’s dental health is essential to their overall long-term health.
+If you have questions about pediatric dentistry, please call (508) 506-1691 for our dental care team.
 Our knowledgeable staff is always happy to answer questions about your child’s oral health during your routine dental exam.

 Kid-Friendly Northborough Dental Office

 The American Academy of Pediatrics has made children’s oral health a priority.
 Early childhood caries (cavities) are the number one chronic disease among children.
-For this reason, it is important to get your child to the dentist early and continue with a regular routine of visits.
+For this reason, you should get your child to the dentist early and continue with a regular routine of visits.

 Tooth decay can be prevented with good at-home oral hygiene and regular visits to the dentist.
 Our regular dental check-ups include a thorough oral exam, tracking of your child’s development, and professional teeth cleaning.